What is Ticket Routing And How to Automate it

 However, there are also some challenges associated with this process to take into account when looking to improve it:

-1. Lack of automation - This is one of the biggest drawbacks.
+1. Lack of automation: This is one of the biggest drawbacks.
 Without automated processes in place, you will have to route every ticket manually, leading to delays and increasing human errors.

-6. Providing support from multiple locations - When you have a mid or big infrastructure, you will probably provide support to and from multiple locations.
+6. Providing support from multiple locations: When you have a mid or big infrastructure, you will probably provide support to and from multiple locations.
 In this scenario, assigning the ticket to the right agent can be complex, specially if you don’t count with the right tool.

 Having the right tool will give you a huge advantage when it comes to ITSM practices.
-InvGate Service Desk is an all-round solution that can help you easily and quickly automate your ticket assignment processes.
+InvGate Service Management is an all-round solution that can help you easily and quickly automate your ticket assignment processes.
 Now, let's see how it's done.

 First thing first, you have to build the help desks that will attend to the different request types.
 You can create a different one for each team, support tier, and even location.
 In there, you can choose between the three assignment rules it offers you: